Skip to main content

 • You suspect mold in your home (or workplace)

-• When symptoms started and their pattern (worse at home, better away)
+• When symptoms started and the pattern (worse at home, better away)

 • Any visible mold, water damage, or musty odors you've noticed